nemonemonee/denoise-then-classify/README.md

 ![Figure 4](images/fig4.PNG)

 This is the adversarial examples generated on the baseline classifier.
 The perturbation level used here is 0.05 and the noise is not detectable.
-The other adversarial examples generated on other models basically look the same, so I will only include the label flips here.
+The other adversarial examples generated on other models basically look the same, so I will only include the pair of original predicted labels and the predicted labels after adversarial attack.

 For the baseline classifier: